Chief Executive and Senior Managers

 Chief Executive and CQC Nominated Individual

 Rose joined Woodlands Hospice in April 2011 with a wealth of experience in health and business.
-Having spent the first 20 years of her career in banking, reaching middle management in H.R. and Operations, she then moved, in 1997, to St. John’s Hospice in the Wirral as the Administration and Personnel Manager, and nominated Deputy to the Chief Executive.
+Having spent the first 20 years of her career in banking – reaching middle management in HR and Operations – in 1997 she moved to St John’s Hospice in the Wirral as the Administration and Personnel Manager and nominated Deputy to the Chief Executive.

-Qualified in Human Resources (M.C.I.P.D.), Rose has a keen interest in people management and development.
-She describes her role as Chief Executive of Woodlands as her dream job, bringing together the 40 years of her varied career, qualifications and life’s experiences.
+Qualified in Human Resources (MCIPD), Rose has a keen interest in people management and development.
+She describes her role as Chief Executive of Woodlands as her dream job, bringing together the 40 years of her varied career, qualifications and life experience.

 Having lost her father to cancer in 1990 at a young age, she is passionate and driven to ensure patients and families receive the highest standards of care at all times.

 Dr Marley completed undergraduate training in Liverpool in 2002 and stayed in the North West to do further training in palliative care, her interest in the field sparked by her medical school placement at Queenscourt Hospice.
 Her first year of Higher Specialist Training was in the Aintree Palliative Care Service in 2008 – she was the very first registrar on Woodlands Hospice Inpatient Unit in 2009 on the day it opened.
 She completed her final year of training in Aintree also and after 18 months as a locum consultant in Warrington, she was delighted to be able to come back home to Woodlands as a consultant.